TicketSwap/ios-assignment/README.md

 - [Documentation for the API](https://data.rijksmuseum.nl/object-metadata/api/).
 Everything you need to access the API should be on this page
 - [How to get an API key](https://data.rijksmuseum.nl/object-metadata/api/#access-to-apis)

+**Time boxing**
+You can make the assessment in your own time.
+We usually give around 1 week for it.
+We want to respect your time, so spend between 2 and 5 hours on the assignment itself.
+It is fine to hand in an assignment that is not completely finished, but we think that with the allotted time it should be doable.

 ## Requirements
 **Caching**
 * The app must perform some sort of caching of fetched API data, if a screen is reloaded we should expect to see the cached data before the refetched data